rafaelmata357/Data-Science-Udacity/Airbnb/README.md

         - R2 Score

 6. Deploy
-    - The Deploy is an article posted in (medium)[https://medium.com/] and can be foud here[article](https://rafaelmata357.medium.com/a-guide-tour-to-the-boston-airbnbs-market-d7689ddf9d6c)
+    - The Deploy is an article posted in [medium](https://medium.com/) and can be found [here](https://rafaelmata357.medium.com/a-guide-tour-to-the-boston-airbnbs-market-d7689ddf9d6c)

 ## Terms of use:

-This notebook is not a formal study, is an initial analyzis and is made only to show how to use the CRISP Methodology to understand a dataset an answer question related to the Boston  Airbnb market, .
+This notebook is not a formal study, is an initial analyzis and is made only to show how to use the CRISP Methodology to understand a dataset and answer questions related to the Boston  Airbnb market, .

 ## License: